zacharski/cpsc405/bootloader.md

         CS selector  0xf000
         CS base      0xffff0000

  when your laptop powers up, the `CS Base` is filled with a hard coded number.
 The CPU will use this hard coded number until `CS selector` is changed.

-In this case we get.
-So the first instruction the CPU will execute will be at address:
+When your laptop boots the first instruction the CPU will execute will be at address:

 	0xfff0000 + 0xfff0 = 	0xfffffff0